Christianity in China

-The Syro-Persian Church of the East (frequently mischaracterized as Nestorianism) appeared in China in the 7th century, during the Tang dynasty.
-Catholicism was one of the religions patronized by the emperors of the Mongol-led Yuan dynasty, but it did not take root in China until it was reintroduced by Jesuit missionaries in the 16th century.
-Beginning in the early nineteenth century, Protestant missionaries attracted small but influential followings, and independent Chinese churches were also established.
+Christianity has been present in China since the early medieval period, and became a significant presence in the country during the early modern era.
+The Church of the East appeared in China in the 7th century, during the Tang dynasty.
+Catholicism was one of the religions patronized by the emperors of the Mongol-led Yuan dynasty, but it did not take root in China until its reintroduction by the Jesuits during the 16th century.
+Beginning in the early 19th century, Protestant missions in China attracted small but influential followings, and independent Chinese churches were also established.

-It is estimated that Christianity is the fastest growing religion in China.
-There were some four million before 1949 (three million Catholics and one million Protestants).
 Accurate data on Chinese Christians is difficult to access.

-In the early 2000s, there were approximately 38 million Protestants and 10-12 million Catholics, with a smaller number of Evangelical and Orthodox Christians.
+There were some 4 million before 1949 (3 million Catholics and 1 million Protestants).
 The number of Chinese Christians had increased significantly since the easing of restrictions on religious activities during the economic reforms of the late 1970s.
-In 2018, the Chinese government declared that there are over 44 million Christians in China.
+In 2018, the Chinese government declared that there are over 44 million Christians (38 million Protestants & 6 million Catholics) in China.
 On the other hand, some international Christian organizations estimate that there are tens of millions more, who choose not to publicly identify as such.
 These estimations are controversial because the organizations which make them are often accused of deliberately inflating them.

-The practice of religion was tightly controlled in dynastic times and it is also tightly controlled today.
-Chinese who are over the age of 18 are only permitted to join officially sanctioned Christian groups which are registered with the government-sanctioned Catholic Patriotic Church, the China Christian Council and the Protestant Three-Self Church.
-On the other hand, many Christians who practice Christianity are members of informal networks and unregistered congregations, these congregations are frequently described as house churches or underground churches, the proliferation of which began in the 1950s when many Chinese Protestants and Catholics rejected the state-controlled structures which were purported to represent them.
-Members of such groups are said to represent the "silent majority" of Chinese Christians and they also represent many diverse theological traditions.
+For most of Chinese imperial history, religious practice was tightly controlled by the state.
+The People's Republic of China also heavily regulates religion, and has increasingly implemented a policy of sinicization of Christianity since 2018.
+Chinese people over the age of 18 are only allowed to join Christian groups that are registered with one of three state-controlled bodies, either the Chinese Catholic Patriotic Association, the China Christian Council, or the Protestant Three-Self Patriotic Movement.
+However, many Chinese Christians are members of informal networks and underground churches, often known as house churches.
+These began to proliferate during the 1950s when many Christians rejected the state-controlled bodies.
+Members of house churches represent diverse theological traditions, and have been described as representing a "silent majority" of Chinese Christians.